 The Identified Goals of the Youth Summit.
-When planning the Youth Summit, our youth leaders discussed and prioritized the following goals and requirements:
+When planning of the Youth Summit, our youth leaders discussed and prioritized the following goals and requirements:

-- The Summit had to be broken into manageable breakout sessions consisting of no more than 20 youth per session. - Each group had to be facilitated by a youth facilitator and supported by an adult cofacilitator. - Each of the 12 identified priorities areas were to be addressed within 2 one-hour breakout sessions and each youth facilitator needed to be proficient with their chosen topic. - Initial Action Plans needed to be developed during the breakout sessions. - Time needed to be allocated for a meal and entertainment - Most important goal, ensure that all youth voices were heard and captured with the action planning component of the breakout sessions. - Have fun!
+- The Summit had to be broken into manageable breakout sessions consisting of no more than 20 youth per session. - Each group had to be facilitated by a facilitator and a co-facilitator. - Each of the 12 identified priorities areas were to be addressed within 2 one-hour breakout sessions and each youth facilitator needed to be proficient with their chosen topic. - Initial Action Plans needed to be developed during the breakout sessions - During the Youth Summit time needed to be allocated for a meal and entertainment - Most important goal, ensure that all youth voices were heard and captured with the action planning component of the breakout sessions. - Have fun

 Youth Summit Facilitators and Co-Facilitators.
-Because the Youth Summit was a limited to day-long event, youth facilitators and co-facilitators felt that even though we had planned for a concert and lunch, the youth participants had to be broken into 15-20 youth per session with an hour long data-driven and focused-discussion agenda.
+Because the Youth Summit was a limited to day-long event, facilitators and co-facilitators felt that even though we had planned for a concert and lunch, the youth participants had to be broken into 15-20 youth per session with an hour long data-driven and focused-discussion agenda.
 Because the Summit had 300 youth participants, we had to create two one-hour breakout sessions per facilitator and co-facilitator.

 Welcome Kick-off.
-The Youth Summit kicked off at the Genoveva Chavez Community Center on October 27th, 2015.
+The Youth Summit kicked off at the Genoveva Chavez Community Center on October 27th, 2016.
 Mayor Javier M. Gonzales welcomed all youth participants and guests.
-Mayor Gonzales talked about the importance of the youth voice throughout our community and how he and his administration are focused on improving the overall well-being for youth throughout the community.
-Mayor Gonzales stated that he is prepared and committed to working toward the action plans that will be forthcoming as a result of the Youth Summit.
-New Mexico Secretary of Workforce Solutions Celina Bussey spoke to the importance of the youth voice and how an education leads to workforce development and career pathways.
-Secretary Bussey indicated that her office is committed to helping youth across New Mexico to prepare for and find employment.
+Mayor Gonzales talked about the importance of youth's voices throughout our community and how he and his administration is focused on improving the overall wellbeing for youth throughout the community.
+Mayor Gonzales stated that he is prepared and committed to working toward the action plans that will be forthcoming as a result of the Teen Summit.
+New Mexico Secretary Celina Bussey spoke to the importance of youth's voices as it pertains to how school leads to workforce development and career pathways.
+Secretary Bussey indicated that her office is committed to helping youth through New Mexico to prepare for and find employment.
 City Councilor Carmichael Dominguez spoke to his life's commitment to making Santa Fe a better place for youth.
-He indicated that he was excited about the Youth Summit and the outcomes that were be forthcoming related to action planning for the 12 priority areas.
-He stated that the youth have his full commitment to working toward improving the overall well-being for youth throughout Santa Fe.
-Michael Soguero, Director of Professional Development, Eagle Rock, then laid out the agenda for the Summit.
+He indicated that he is excited about the Youth Summit and the outcomes that will be forthcoming, as it relates to action planning around the 12 priority areas.
+He stated that the youth has his full commitment to working toward improving the overall wellbeing for youth throughout Santa Fe.
+Michael Soguero, Director of Professional Development, Eagle Rock, then took command of the Youth Summit including discussing the logistics of the Youth Summit.

-Once the ground rules were established, youth facilitators led ice-breaker activities in an effort to begin building relationships and trust with their participants/groups.
-The facilitators then moved into each of their priority topics.
-Data, graphs, and experiences were all shared and groups were tasked with developing action plans to address the concern, need or want.
+Once the ground rules were established, youth facilitators led ice-breaker activities in an effort to begin building relationships and trust.
+The facilitators then moved into each of their priority topic.
+Data, graphs, experiences were all shared and groups were tasked with developing action plans to address the concern, need or want.

-After developing action steps/plans, the breakout groups rejoined the entire group for lunch and a concert.
+After identifying action steps/plans, the groups rejoined the entire group for lunch and a concert.
 Youth participants enjoyed lunch provided by Real Burger and a concert performed by A.M.C Nobody's Alone, a musical group out of Albuquerque NM, whose focus is eliminating Bullying.

-After entertainment and lunch, the groups rejoined for the each of the groups' share outs.
+After entertainment and lunch, the groups rejoined for the out briefing of each of the groups.